 Average fatal accident rate (per million flights) per accident category 1958-2022

 Yearly number of flights by aircraft generation

-Airbus aircraft flew 75% of the flights made by fourth-generation commercial jet aircraft in 2021
+Airbus aircraft flew 78% of the flights made by generation 4 commercial jet aircraft in 2022

-There were around 22 million flight departures in 2021, but this remains 40% lower than the almost 36 million flights in 2019 before the pandemic.
-12 million flights were made by fourth-generation jets, 9 million of which were Airbus aircraft.
-The largest percentage of these flights in recent years were made using the latest fourth-generation commercial jets, which have the lowest accident rate.
-As the percentage of these flights increases over the next decade, this should help to sustain further decreases in the overall accident rate for commercial air transport.
+There were around 27 million flight departures in 2022, but this remains around 20% lower than the almost 36 million flights in 2019 before the pandemic.
+15 million flights were made by generation 4 jets, almost 12 million of which were Airbus aircraft.
+The largest percentage of flights in recent years were made using the latest generation 4 commercial jets, which have the lowest accident rate.
+As the percentage increases over the next decade, this should help to sustain further decreases in the overall accident rate for commercial air transport.

 Yearly number of flights per aircraft generation (in millions)